indieweb/wordpress-micropub/readme.txt

 into markdown and saved to readme.md.

 == Changelog ==

+= 2.0.4 (2018-11-17) =
+* Issues raised on prior release.
+* Removed generating debug messages when the data is empty

 = 2.0.3 (2018-11-17) =
 * Fix issue where the after_micropub action could not see form encoded files by adding them as properties on upload